VoodooChild99/perry-experiments/03-universality/README.md

 cd perry-experiments/03-universality
 ```

 1. Fix models by applying patches and rebuild QEMU.
-If you are running within a container, `QEMU_DIR=/root/qemu`.
+If you are using the provided container, `QEMU_DIR=/root/qemu`.
 ```shell
 QEMU_DIR=/path/to/qemu python patch_and_build.py
 ```

 2. Execute non-interactive firmware samples.
 Non-interactive firmware samples include: `CNC`, `Drone`, `Gateway`, `Heat_Press`, `PLC`, `Reflow_Oven`, `Robot`, `Soldering_Iron`, `Steering_Control`.
 Run these firmware samples with the following commands.
 Note that each firmware sample will be executed for 10 seconds, its execution traces will be recorded and placed under `*.trace`.
-If you are running within a container, `QEMU_DIR=/root/qemu`.
+If you are using the provided container, `QEMU_DIR=/root/qemu`.
 ```shell
 QEMU_DIR=/path/to/qemu python run_noninteractive.py
 ```

 3. Execute interactive firmware samples.
 Interactive firmware samples include: `Console`, `*-shell`.
 Execute these firmware samples with the following command, and you should be able to see a shell launched.
 You can interact with it by entering and executing shell commands (e.g., `help`).
 Press `Ctrl-C` to interrupt emulating the current firmware and switch to the next firmware.
-If you are running within a container, `QEMU_DIR=/root/qemu`.
+If you are using the provided container, `QEMU_DIR=/root/qemu`.
 ```shell
 QEMU_DIR=/path/to/qemu python run_interactive.py
 ```